 At the same time, liquidity is also a crucial factor for investment.
 After all, it is your money and you must be able to access it when there is a need or an emergency.
 If you have objectives that need a smaller time period, then you can invest your savings in Short Duration Mutual Funds.

-Here are some short term funds (between 1- 3 years) that provide returns more the 8%:
+Here are some short-term funds (between 1- 3 years) that provide average returns of more the 8% combined with easy liquidity:

 You are eligible to open a PPF account if you are a resident of India.
-And there is no age barrier for enrolling yourself with PPF.
+There is no age barrier for enrolling yourself in PPF.
 This is generally seen as a good option for investors who have a low-risk appetite and are looking for definite returns.

-A minor can also hold a PPF account through the guardian.
+A minor can also hold a PPF account through a parent or guardian.